 I can promise that I won’t.
+You are saying that with more experience, I will eventually disagree with the Word of God.
 That may sound prideful but it’s confidence in the Word of God.
 I’ll stand on God’s Word.
 I understand anxiety and suicidal thoughts.
 I have had severe anxiety for over 10 years and at times I thought that I couldn’t take it anymore, but Jesus was the ONLY one who made life worth living.
 Like I said, my feelings or “experiences” won’t determine my faith in God or how he thinks.
 But if you disagree, that’s not something I could make you change your mind about.
 Because my experiences may change, but the Word of our Lord lasts forever.
 And I’m so glad that I don’t have to rely on myself.

 If my identity is truly in Christ, it won’t be swayed to in fro by the opinions of our culture.
 We are called to stand firm on the Word of God.
 Trust me, this isn’t how my flesh wants to feel if I’m being honest.
 But my spirit is guided by truth and is compelled to obey God and that must overcome my fleshy desires.